uerbzr/course-devops-artifacts/README.md

 ```

 - publishVstsFeed: "9c1bc6ac-5cb4-4149-9cad-a096551fb621"
-          publishFeedCredentials: "calculatorserviceserviceconnection"
+- publishFeedCredentials: "calculatorserviceserviceconnection"
 - once you have the GUID of the feed add it publishVstsFeed of the push section
 - add the Service Connection to the publishFeedCredentials entry of the push section
 - add a Version to the .csproj file.
 Everytime you push you should manually increment this.
-More advanced could be to auto increment this (tricky!)
+More advanced could be to auto increment this from the pipeline.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">